syncfusion-content/blazor-docs/blazor/pager/getting-started-webapp.md

 ## Add Blazor Pager component

 Here, the Pager component is integrated with the ListView component.
-So, the first ListView component is added in the **~/Components/Pages/*.razor** file.
-Refer [here](https://blazor.syncfusion.com/documentation/listview/getting-started) to create the Syncfusion ListView component.If an interactivity location as `Per page/component` in the web app, define a render mode at the top of the `~Pages/*.razor` component, as follows:
+So, the first ListView component is added in the **~Pages/.razor** file.
+Refer [here](https://blazor.syncfusion.com/documentation/listview/getting-started) to create the Syncfusion ListView component.If an interactivity location as `Per page/component` in the web app, define a render mode at the top of the `~Pages/.razor` component, as follows:

 {% tabs %}
 {% highlight razor %}

 @* desired render mode define here *@
-@rendermode InteractiveServer
+@rendermode InteractiveAuto

 {% endhighlight %}
 {% endtabs %}